dave-hawkins/tailwind-landing-template/readme.md

 This project was scaffolded with [create-vite](https://vitejs.dev/guide/) but the entirety of the code is available in the `index.html` file, and was designed to slot easily into any default Tailwind project like [here](https://play.tailwindcss.com/OkwxtOLXCj), on a Tailwind playground link.
 The biggest customisation outside of this is the inclusion of the Inter font.

+### Notes

+I am more designer than developer and this is the first thing I've ever really open sourced, please feel free to suggest changes, and call out any mistakes that have been made.

 ## Installation

 If you'd like to play around with this repo, follow the steps below.